U.S. warns Europe on deflation, says ECB actions may fall short

 The ECB in recent months has cut interest rates to record lows, offered banks new long-term loans, and announced plans to buy private sector assets.

-All this is intended to prop up a euro zone economy teetering on the edge of recession.
-Europe is a major trading partner for the United States and China, and its travails have been at the centre of worries over the global economy that have shaken financial markets worldwide in recent days.
+All of this is intended to prop up the European economy, which teeters on the edge of a new recession.
+Europe is a major trading partner for the United States and China, and its travails have been at the center of worries over the global economy.

-The report appeared carefully worded to avoid sounding pushy over what Washington thinks Germany should do.
-Berlin has been a key American ally for decades.
+The report was carefully worded to avoid sounding pushy over what Washington thinks Germany should do.
+Berlin has been a key American ally for some decades.

-Still, the Obama administration sees Germany as a missing link in Europe's elusive recovery from what in many corners of the continent has looked like an economic depression.
+Still, Washington appears to see Germany as a missing link in Europe's elusive recovery from what in many corners of the continent has looked like an economic depression.